Bear Viewing Homer

 What follows is a list of other items you may consider bringing on your Homer Alaska bear viewing tour.

 Binoculars - If you don’t have binoculars, you’re going to wish you did.
-You don’t want to be that guy missing out on something incredible or asking to borrow someone else’s pair.
-Binoculars come in handy while viewing bears from the platform and on the boat ride to and from Lake Clark National Park and Preserve.
+You don’t want to be the one missing out on something incredible or asking to borrow someone else’s pair.
+Binoculars come in handy while viewing bears from the viewing areas, as well as on the boat ride to and from Lake Clark National Park and Preserve.
 If you’re a bird watcher, binoculars are essential.

 Rain gear - You never know what the weather is going to be like, so it’s important to bring a jacket that will protect you from the elements.
 Modern rain gear isn’t heavy or bulky and can be stored safely in a backpack.

-Seasick medicine - Kachemak Bay can get rough.
-Large swells and chop can make anyone seasick, so if you’re prone to motion sickness we urge you to take the proper medicine and follow the directions to the letter.
+Seasick medicine - Kachemak Bay and Cook Inlet can have some pretty rough seas depending on the tides and weather.
+Large swells and chop can make almost anyone seasick, so if you’re prone to motion sickness we urge you to take the proper medicine and follow the directions on the box.
+Most motion sickness medicine tells you to take some the night before and the morning of your trip.
 Remember that once you get sick, motion sickness medication will not work as long as you remain on the water.

 What else is there to do in Homer, Alaska?